moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 What is important here is the very fact of describing the view, the view logic.
 I believe that even less trivial descriptions of view should not require extraneous solutions.
 I'm just trying to get you to think.
 Are the existing solutions doing their job optimally?
 No?
 Are you sure why **exactly** not?

+## HTMX me daddy

+HTMX is great!
+And it's slowly gaining it's popularity.
+Especially thanks to ThePrimeagen.

+But this technology is just another anti-pattern.
+I would even say anti-platform one.

+Don't get me wrong, HTMX offers a solution to the problem and, as far as I can tell, does an excellent job of handling it within its capabilities and overall approach.
+But this technology is another attempt to turn a blind eye to the frontend and just turn the problem 180 degrees.
+Instead of solving problems on the frontend, we just pass them to the backend in the hope that "they'll figure it out there."

+Yeah, no one likes frontend.
+Not even frontenders themselves (generalized statement for the sake of a joke, please don't hit me).
+But can we finally admit that user interactions is the client-side thing?
+Ever seen mobile apps send a request to the server to get a new layout when interacting with a user?
+Or desktop apps?
+(I hope not, it sounds scary)

+HTMX has its place, but let's leave it to the backend-minded developers and start relying on our own capabilities and platform already.

 ## Why it's important